ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 -13

-- Examples are now built deterministically
+- Examples are now built deterministically (using RFC 6979 deterministic ECDSA and seeded random number generation for BBS)

 -12